Azerbaijan State Pedagogical University: Branches

 Azerbaijan Pedagogical University has its branches in a number of cities such as Agjabadi, Guba, Jalilabad, Sheki, and Shamakhi.

 The Agjabedi branch of the Azerbaijan Teachers' Institute was recognized as a branch of the Azerbaijan State Pedagogical University with the Presidential Decree dated November 26, 2015 No. 1582.
 Since 2012, the branch is headed by the candidate of philology, professor Farzalieva Matanat.

 On June 14, 2000, the Guba branch was established on the basis of the Guba branch of the Azerbaijan State University of Culture and Arts with Decree No. 349 of president Heydar Aliyev.

 Jalilabad branch was established on the basis of the Jalilabad Agricultural Technical School with the presidential decree dated June 13, 2000 "On improving the education system in the Republic of Azerbaijan".
 The head of the branch is Associate Professor, Ph.D. of Philosophy Khudayar Sultanly.

 On June 14, 2000, by Decree No. 349 of the President of Azerbaijan, the Sheki Branch of the Azerbaijan Teachers` Institute was established on the basis of the Sheki branch of BSU and the Department for Advanced Training and Retraining of General Pedagogical Staff.

 The Shamakhi branch of the Azerbaijan State Pedagogical University has been operating since 1991.

+Notable alumni

+Politics

+Abramov Yevda – Azerbaijani statesman, Deputy of Milli Majlis.

+Mammad Alakbarov - the first Minister of Culture of Azerbaijan and a former Minister of Education.

+Ali Naghiyev – Head of the State Security Service of Azerbaijan.

+Science

+Hamid Arasly – Soviet Azerbaijani scientist, academician of the Academy of Sciences of Azerbaijan SSR.

+Budag Budagov – Azerbaijani geographer, academician of the Academy of Sciences of Azerbaijan SSR.

+Ali Mammadov – Noted for his expertise in Arab studies and Orientalism.

+Rahid Ulusel – Senior researcher at the Azerbaijan National Academy of Sciences and professor.

+Ibrahim Ibrahimov – Renowned mathematician, academician, and professor.